Source: http://www.senocular.com/flash/tutorials/contentdomains/

 needed to pass.
 Since the reference error example above uses a type of

-for the instance
+Object for the instance variable, verification was

 able to succeed and code was able to execute (only to then fail with a reference